Tasmanian languages: Sources

-Tasmanian languages are attested by three dozen word lists, the most extensive being those of Joseph Milligan and George Augustus Robinson.
+Tasmanian languages are attested by around three dozen word lists, the most extensive being those of Joseph Milligan and George Augustus Robinson.
 From the limited evidence, the sounds of Tasmanian appear to have been fairly typical of Australian languages.
 Plomley (1976) presents all the lexical data available to him in 1976.
-Crowley and Dixon (1981) summarise what little is known of Tasmanian phonology and grammar.
-Bowern (2012) organises 35 different word lists and attempts to classify them into language families.
+Crowley & Dixon (1981) summarise what little is known of Tasmanian phonology and grammar.
+Claire Bowern (2012) organises 35 different word lists and attempts to classify them into language families.

 Fanny Cochrane Smith recorded a series of wax cylinder recordings of Aboriginal songs, the only existing audio recording of a Tasmanian language, though they are of extremely poor quality.
 In 1972, her granddaughters still remembered some words and a song.
 Robert M. W. Dixon, who interviewed them as part of his research with Terry Crowley, concluded that "there is virtually no data on the grammar and no running text so that it is impossible to say very much of linguistic interest about the Tasmanian languages".
 However, from the scant sources that are available, Tasmanian people are seeking to recover their lost languages and traditions.
-The largest language revival project to date is the Palawa kani project.
+The largest language revival project to date is the palawa kani project.